EXAMPLE 43

 TAdvStringGrid

-example 43 : advanced border control
+Example 43 : advanced border control

-How the 2 events work together is shown in the following example:
+How the 2 events work together is

 procedure TForm1.AdvStringGrid1GetCellBorder(Sender: TObject; ARow,